Deconvolving the components of the sign problem: Introduction

-Our results show that the SP depends on the importance sampling in a non-trivial manner.
-In the square lattice model, we find that the SP originates mainly from the importance sampling, and random HS fields result in a larger value of the overall sign at all temperatures and densities.
+Our results show that the SP depends on the weight and temperature in a non-trivial manner.
+In the square lattice model, we find that the SP originates mainly from the the fact that {\it weight guides the simulation to regions of phase space with a low average sign}.
+In this situation, random HS fields result in a larger value of the overall sign at all temperatures and densities.
 In the honeycomb lattice, on the other hand, the SP becomes progressively worse for random sampling as the system approaches the interaction induced antiferromagnetic Mott insulator (AFMI), underscoring the complex relationship between the origin of the sign problem and the underlying physical states in DQMC.
 The ionic Hubbard model shows qualitatively similar results; here, the sign becomes worse again for random sampling as we navigate across the correlated metal (CM) phase and approach the AFMI state.
 In addition, analysis of various physical quantities as well as the detailed nature of the sign curves reveals that, in many respects, a reduced $g$ pushes the system to weaker coupling.
 Nevertheless, the system retains non-trivial signatures of the interaction in certain characteristics even in the fully random $g=0$ case.

 Next, we briefly consider the complementary `oversampling' case where $g>1$, for the square lattice model.
 In this case, signatures of a stronger effective coupling as $g$ is increased are even more prominent, as the Mott plateau around half-filling becomes progressively stronger, leading to a swift reduction in the SP accompanied by a shift in the sign minimum as $g$ is increased.
 We end with a quantitative analysis of the effective interaction with changing $g$, confirming the qualitative observations made earlier.